giacomobellodi01/Finance-with-Big-Data/Projects/Finance-Lab5/README.md

 - Model Training — Fit and tune supervised ML models to classify credit scores.

-- Evaluation — Compare models’ predictive accuracy and fairness impacts.
+- Evaluation — Compare models’ predictive accuracy and fairness impacts and suggest new evaluation metric.

-- Ethical Analysis — Discuss algorithmic bias and welfare implications of automated credit screening.